 Each benefit point (up to certain limits) adds an employer-financed benefit of 2.5%* of your final average salary to your end retirement benefit.
 Depending on your level of contributions and length of service, the additional benefits can be worth many thousands of dollars.

-Your benefit will also comprise your SANCS account, which may include a basic benefit, Government co-contributions, LISC and SG shortfall amount.
+Your benefit will also comprise your SANCS account, which may include a basic benefit, Government co-contributions, LISTO and SG shortfall amount.

 *Approximately 2.12% after the reduction for the tax on employer contributions payable by the Fund since 1 July 1988.
 Employer-financed benefits attributed to membership prior to 1 July 1988 do not attract contributions tax.